hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_sandbox.md

 Using `img/argb` should be faster

-[19:28:04](#RjK-VjbgYKHToR-amNqOTirwmPuTys4c7Qayckk_oKE) <hiiamboris (NOT THIS ONE)>: what's your use case? Ì†ΩÌ∏â
+[19:28:04](#RjK-VjbgYKHToR-amNqOTirwmPuTys4c7Qayckk_oKE) <hiiamboris (NOT THIS ONE)>: what's your use case? üòâ

 [19:35:52](#5r1vNfzREHpz7Dk3sfYYKw0LpSX1oSszWKUrcstOZR0) <toomasv>:
 Just playing around now.